When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 The first parts I soldered was the Budgie and the Motorola 020 CPU, they are both surface mounted chips and where desoldered from an Amiga 1200 motherboard.
 I actually did not know if they worked or not, but as they are mounted in a good position on the motherboard I could always desolder them and replace them if they failed to work.

 Now its time for some PLCC chips.
 I have nailed the technique for soldering PLCC chips.
 But the challenge is getting them aligned correct on the solder pads so the joints form a straight line.
 I got successful with the first chip at the top left, Gayle.
+If you fail to align the chip it will still work but may look a bit off.
+Depending on your level of OCD this might be totally acceptable though.

 Here are all the PLCC chips soldered to the Alicia 1200 PCB.
 I think this was around 4 hours of work in total.
 No idea if it works and no way of testing it yet.
 Let’s hope it works.